 We waited about thirty minutes and then the sun began to reveal itself over the east shore of the lake.
 We started clicking and adjusting and clicking our cameras some more.
 It was spectacular.
 Then the cloud over us opened up and showered us with cool rain.
 I was prepared with a raincoat and I pulled my camera under my hood to try to keep it dry.
-The rain drops first formed little circles all over the water and then it poured and the water danced alive.
+The raindrops first formed little circles all over the water and then it poured and the water danced alive.

 I realized that, though it was raining, the sun still shone across the lake.
-I looked over the bank behind me and sure enough there was a rainbow and the birches blazed with yellow and gold in the first light of the morning sun.
+I looked over the bank behind me and sure enough, there was a rainbow and the birches blazed with yellow and gold in the first light of the morning sun.
 It all lasted about three minutes.
 Then the rain quit, and the sun was up, and the rainbow faded.

-I often think of certain life situations in term of a sexual metaphor.
+I often think of certain life situations in terms of a sexual metaphor.
 This moment was no different.
 When the rain stopped and I was finished trying to capture all the moments with my camera, I thought to myself, “Sheeze!
 This was almost orgasmic!”
-It was orgasmic as I was overwhelmed by the beauty that was unfolding before me and I wanted to capture it before it slipped away, and as I began to get my arms around that beauty all of a sudden I’m seeing these splashes as the rain began to fall.
+It was orgasmic as I was overwhelmed by the beauty that was unfolding before me and I wanted to capture it before it slipped away, as I began to get my arms around that beauty all of a sudden I’m seeing these splashes as the rain began to fall.
 It wasn’t one of those moments when you say, “Oh shoot, now it’s raining.”
-No, it’s more like, “My gosh and this, too?
+No, it’s more like, “My gosh, and this, too?
 It’s too much.
 My God, stop, it’s too much!”

 A guy will agree that an orgasm is such.
-You anticipate a beautiful experience and you’re prepared to wrap your arms around the experience with all of it’s sensations and emotions, and then when it arrives with a rush, you lose all sense of control as everything washes over you.
+You anticipate a beautiful experience and you’re prepared to wrap your arms around the experience with all of its sensations and emotions, and then when it arrives with a rush, you lose all sense of control as everything washes over you.
 You’re lost in it, whirling, swirling, and it carries you away and there’s nothing you can do.